 The college used SWP funds for instructor training and to purchase licenses for utilizing the San Joaquin Delta College NetLab virtual servers.
-This project allows faculty to use state-of-the-art technology that would otherwise be inaccessible to them and allows students to take classes in Cerro Coso's Cyber Security and CIS programs fully online.
+This project initially allowed faculty to use state-of-the-art technology that would otherwise be inaccessible to them and allowed students to take classes in Cerro Coso's Cyber Security and CIS programs fully online.
+However, overall utilization by faculty was low; and faculty concluded that continued investment and participation was not in the best interest of the college to continue.
+Cero Coso participation in this project concluded 6/30/19.